product guideMar 18, 2026·12 min read

 Weekly 4-dimension sprint risk assessment with per-issue flags and dual-channel delivery (Notion sprint risk brief + Slack digest with SRS scores and top risks).

 The primary operating cost for Jira Sprint Risk Analyzer is the per-execution LLM inference cost.
-Based on ITP testing, the measured cost is: Cost per Run: $0.03–$0.10 per run.
+Based on Independent Test Protocol (ITP) testing, the measured cost is: Cost per Run: $0.03–$0.10 per run.
 This figure includes all API calls across all agents in the pipeline — not just the primary reasoning step, but every classification, scoring, and output generation call.

 Infrastructure costs are separate from per-execution LLM costs.
 You will need an n8n instance (self-hosted or cloud) and active accounts for the integrated services.
 The estimated monthly infrastructure cost is ~$0.03-0.10 per weekly run + Jira subscription., depending on your usage volume and plan tiers.